denislour/bonsai/README.md

 # Bonsai - Travel Blog

-Bonsai is a project designed to explore the integration of Rails, Svelte, and Inertia.js.
+Bonsai is a project designed to explore the integration of `Rails`, `Svelte`, and `Inertia.js`.
 It's a travel blog web application that allows users to share their travel experiences and insights.

 ## Project Overview